IBM/openshift-mongodb-enterprise-operator-example/README.md

-# Securing MongoDB Enterprise on OpenShift
+# Secure MongoDB Enterprise on Red Hat OpenShift

-Deploying a MongoDB cluster can be a challenge as there are a lot of pieces and configuration involved like setting up the instances, providing backups, networking, etc. With the MongoDB Enterprise Kubernetes Operator, it minimizes and standardizes these steps in your Kubernetes and/or Openshift environments.
-This makes deploying a MongoDB in your own environment easier.
+Deploying a MongoDB cluster can be a challenge because you have to account for numerous pieces and configurations like setting up the instances, providing backups, networking, and more.
+The MongoDB Enterprise Kubernetes Operator minimizes and standardizes these steps in your Kubernetes or Red Hat Openshift environments, which simplifies deploying a MongoDB in your own environment.

-With the use of the operator, you can deploy MongoDB resources using the Kubernetes API and manage them natively.
+With the operator, you can deploy MongoDB resources using the Kubernetes API and manage them natively.
 In this code pattern, you will learn how to install and use the operator and deploy a replica set.
-You will also secure the MongoDB deployment with authentication and manage users natively in Kubernetes/OpenShift.
+You will also secure the MongoDB deployment with authentication and manage users natively in Kubernetes or OpenShift.
 You will also secure it by adding TLS with the help of cert-manager.
 Cert-manager is another operator that allows you to manage certificates natively in the same environment.

 When you have completed this code pattern, you will understand how to:

 * Use the Red Hat Marketplace and install operators
 * Install MongoDB Enterprise Advanced Operator in OpenShift and deploy a MongoDB replica set using the operator.
-* Secure the MongoDB deployment with Authentication and add TLS using cert-manager.
+* Secure the MongoDB deployment with authentication and add TLS using cert-manager.
 * Connect an example microservice with the secure MongoDB deployment.

 ![architecture](docs/images/architecture.png)

 ## Flow

-1. User registers OpenShift cluster with Red Hat Marketplace
+1. User registers OpenShift cluster with Red Hat Marketplace.
-2. User can now install MongoDB Enterprise Operator in OpenShift
+2. User can now install MongoDB Enterprise Operator in OpenShift.
-3. Deploy an Ops Manager platform using with the provided APIs from the operator.
+3. Deploy an Ops Manager platform using the provided APIs from the operator.
-4. Deploy the MongoDB replica set deployment which is also managed by the Ops Manager
+4. Deploy the MongoDB replica set deployment which is also managed by the Ops Manager.
-5. Install cert-manager operator which helps manage TLS certificates natively in OpenShift.
+5. Install the cert-manager operator which helps manage TLS certificates natively in OpenShift.
 6. Create certificates for each replica of the MongoDB deployment.
-7. Install the created certificates and enable TLS and Authentication on the MongoDB deployment.
+7. Install the created certificates and enable TLS and authentication on the MongoDB deployment.
 8. Add a MongoDB user for the MongoDB deployment with the operator.
 9. Deploy and connect an example Node.js application to the secured MongoDB database.

 # Prerequisites

-* OpenShift Cluster
+* OpenShift cluster
 * OpenShift CLI (oc)

 # Steps